Inaam1995/DeepLearning_Project_Spring2020/README.md

 <h2>Results</h2>
 <p>We used BLEU score as evaluation matrix to evaluate performance of model.</p></br><img src="images/results.png" alt="Results" >
 <h4>Contribution</h4>
-Members of our group are My self <b>Hafiz Muhammad Abdullah Zia</b>, Inam Ilahi, Armughan Ahmed, Rauf Tabassum, and Ahtazaz Ahsan
+Other members of the group were Hafiz Muhammad Abdullah Zia, Armughan Ahmed, Rauf Tabassum, and Ahtazaz Ahsan.